 Acrobatic Sleeping Arrangements

-Most cruise ship cabins have two twin beds that can be pushed together to make a king-sized bed.
-Some cabins, however, have fixed beds in bunk-style arrangements, with no ability to convert the beds to a different configuration.
-This means one person in the cabin will have to climb a short ladder into the upper bunk, a prospect that may not appeal to less acrobatic passengers or anyone with limited mobility, a fear of heights or the anticipation of intimacy with their traveling partner.
+This means one person in the cabin will have to climb a short ladder into the upper bunk, a prospect that may not appeal to less acrobatic passengers or anyone with limited mobility, a fear of heights, or the anticipation of intimacy with their traveling partner.
 Fortunately, these non-movable beds are usually noted on deck plans, so they’re easy to avoid when you select your cabin.

 Still Book It! – If you’re traveling with a casual friend and don’t mind these unusual sleeping arrangements, a bunk cabin can be a fun throwback to campout days or dorm rooms.
 Because these are most often interior cabins, the fares are usually less expensive.